 Build and durability

 Regarding the build quality and durability, we give it the highest possible mark.
 This review may be a bit late but the Sennheiser MKH416 and its forerunner MKH415 have been known for decades.
 Sennheiser definitely know what they are doing because despite the time it has retained the go-to professional shotgun status and an industry standard for not only video making and everything that comes with that but also voice-overs, which I cannot stress enough.
 And the mic has never had any reported issues with faulty units or dying prematurely.
-It’s a solid tool that worth every dollar and will work for a decade.
+It’s a solid tool that’s worth every dollar and will last for a decade.

 - Reviewed at $998